 From the peak of Dalmasan, views over ‘Lands Edge’, the southernmost point of the Korean peninsula and its outlying islands, can be seen.

-Many temples are on the mountain, with Mihwangsa temple being the most frequented by locals and tourists alike.
+Many temples are on the mountain, with Mihwangsa temple being the most frequented by locals and tourists.

 Mihwangsa temple was built in the Silla Dynasty in 749 and is on the west of the mountain.

-The temple is adorned in carvings of sea creatures including sea turtles and crabs, an unusual feature of temples but ones appropriate to its location.
+The temple is adorned with carvings of sea creatures, including sea turtles and crabs, an unusual feature of temples but ones appropriate to its location.

 13- Maisan Provincial Park

 Translating to ‘Horse Ears Mountain’, Maisan Provincial Park is a must-visit natural landmark in South Korea.

 The name ‘Horse Ears Mountain’ comes from the appearance of two rocky peaks viewed from the town of Jinan.

 The ears of the peaks are made from a conglomerate rock which is very rare in South Korea.